x10sv/bs-vue-timeline/README.md

 <VueTimeline :timeline-items="timelineItems"/>
 ```

-To customize the colors you have available, at this moment, the following properties which could be overwritten like in the example below:
+To customize the colors you have can change the following properties, which could be overwritten like in the example below:

 ```html
 <style>